crypto101/book/stream-ciphers.rst

    \overbrace{\mathtt{APOHGMMW}} & \overbrace{\mathtt{PVMEHQOM}} & \overbrace{\mathtt{MEEZSNFM}} & ...
    \end{matrix}

-This scheme is called ECB mode (Electronic Code Book Mode), and it is one of the many ways that block ciphers can be used to construct stream ciphers.
+This scheme is called :term:`ECB mode` (Electronic Code Book Mode), and it is one of the many ways that block ciphers can be used to construct stream ciphers.
 Unfortunately, while being very common in home-grown cryptosystems, it poses very serious security flaws.
 For example, in ECB